-The fear induced by war and the anxiety felt by a country still transitioning from conflict back to normalcy parallel Pink's farewell to his childhood home as he lights out on his own into the world.
+The fear and the anxiety felt by a country still transitioning from conflict back to normalcy parallel young adult Pink’s departure from his childhood home.

 On the original vinyl, “Goodbye Blue Sky” was the first song on side two of disc one of the double album.
 In an interview around the album’s release, Waters described the song as being a recap of the first side of album one, summing up Pink’s life to that point.
 As Waters says, in it’s most simplistic form “it’s remembering one’s childhood and then getting ready to set off into the rest of one’s life.”
 In this position, the song acts as a fitting transition between the narrator’s adolescent questioning of “Mother” and his more world-weary adult self of “Empty Spaces.”
 Exemplifying the Wall’s characteristic presentation of a gentle melody juxtaposed against harsh lyrics, or vice versa, much of the music for “Goodbye Blue Sky” is incredibly tranquil, soaring even, only falling into disjointed minors as the lyrics grow darkly paranoid.
 By Waters’ explanation, one can easily relate to the often contradictory emotions of setting out into the world on one’s own.
 The chorus of “Ooooh”s prefacing the verses are very heartlifting, offering an aural image of a seemingly limitless sky and equally unlimited possiblities.
 And yet the “Di’ di’ di’ did you” vocal stutter of the verses undermines the bravado, revealing Pink’s apprehension at striking out into a world that very well may be as cruel as his mother has portrayed.
 Remembering the symbolism of the color blue as discussed in “the Thin Ice,” Pink is essentially saying goodbye to the “blue sky” of his childhood innocence and the protection of his mother, eager to spread his wings and fly – something Mother never let him do.
 Though he is equally anxious about crashing.
 Our protagonist is no longer “Baby Blue,” but is slowly becoming the more emotionally experienced and sexually charged color “Pink.”